kitakun/ExpressAttributes/README.md

 TestController with route `Index` will be routed to `localhost:3000/test`

 TestController with route `Hello` will be routed to `localhost:3000/test/hello`

+In `@ExpressServer` can be passed `logRoutes` flag, which will display all routes in console.

 # License
 MIT